Ways to Celebrate This St. Patrick’s Day

 Hit an Irish Pub

-Whether it’s to amp up your fitness or to run off the beer from the night before, the Clover Run 5K is a smart addition to your Paddy's weekend.
-The race begins at 10:30 a.m. at Peirce Island and finishes at Prescott Park.
+Whether it’s to amp up your fitness or to run off the beer from the night before, the Clover Run 5K is a smart addition to your Paddy’s weekend.
 All are welcome, including children and adults of all ages.
 Proceeds from the event benefit St. Patrick School.